qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 - Newlines: should they terminate statements?
 If so, how can LES code show its intent for an expression to span multiple lines?
 (My thoughts in brief: newlines don't count inside `()` or `[]`, or immediately after `{` or an infix operator.
 For other situations we'll need a line continuation marker such as `\`.)
 - If the name of `i32.trunc_s/f64` must be changed to make it into an ordinary identifier, what name should it have instead? `i32_trunc_s_f64`? `i32'trunc_s_f64`?
 - Is it important to support non-ascii identifiers like `ThíŝÖnè` in the LES standard?
 If so, can the standard be written in such a way that all LES parsers recognize and reject the same set of characters as letters?
 What about [normalization](http://unicode.org/reports/tr15/)?
 (I'm inclined to say no, because arbitrary identifiers are already supported as backquoted strings.)
+- Do you prefer that keyword-expressions begin with an explicit marker as in `.fn X() {}`, or would the implicit design used in LESv2 be better, as in `fn X() {}`? (**Note**: the implicit design is incompatible with juxtaposition expressions, and it produces a syntax error for input like `foo (x, y)`, as explained earlier.)
-- Should dot-expressions support comma-separated arguments despite the ambiguity?
+- Should keyword-expressions support comma-separated arguments despite the ambiguity?
 - Labels: should we avoid the extra rule(s) required to support colon-terminated `labels:`?
 We can use colon as a prefix instead of a suffix if the parser is newline-sensitive.
 Another option is to use a block statement like `block(label) {...}`, but I am not in favor because it can lead to excessive nesting of braces and puts the label at the top instead of its logical location at the bottom.
 - Should the hash sign `#` be treated as a normal identifier character.
 If not, should it be reserved for future use?
 - Continuator clauses: besides `if`, `elsif`, `elseif`, `catch` and `finally`, what should the set of continuators include?
 Expanding this set in the future would break backward compatibility, so it should be generous from the start.
 I'm inclined to include `where`, the conjunctions `and or but so then`, and some English prepositions, especially short ones like `to`, `on`, `at` and `via`.
 Note that the set cannot include `while` and `for` since these already tend to be used at the beginning of expressions.